shezard/qanvas/README.md

 ## qanvas

-_qanvas_ is a simple canvas wrapper api is somewhat similar to Raphael.js
+_qanvas_ is a simple canvas wrapper, API is somewhat similar to Raphael.js

 Not cross-platform at all, use chrome or _expect_ the _unexpected_